-Following cancer treatment, doctors usually recommend blood tests and chest X-rays every month for one year and every 2 months for the second year to make sure the treatment is successful and that the cancer hasn’t returned.
+Following cancer treatment, doctors usually recommend blood tests and chest X-rays on a regular basis to make sure the treatment is successful and that the cancer hasn’t returned.

 Men with testicular cancer may feel particularly vulnerable psychologically, especially since this cancer often hits in the years when they may be starting families.
 Good psychological support is an important part of the overall healing process.

 The outlook for testicular cancer is good – the earlier the cancer is detected, the better the expected outcome.
 Recurrences of the cancer are possible, however, so those who have had it treated must be watchful for any signs of the cancer returning.
 Statistics show that most recurrences happen within the first year following treatment.